finos/compliant-financial-infrastructure/docs/your-questions-answered.md

 # Your Questions Answered

-This section of the Cloud Service Certification wiki answers questions asked by the community for all to leverge the answers.
+This section of the Cloud Service Certification wiki answers questions asked by the CSC community.

-Feel free to ask your questions by opening a [Support Question through our GitHub Issues](https://github.com/finos/cloud-service-certification/issues/new?template=Support_question.md).
+Ask your question by opening a [Support Issue](https://github.com/finos/cloud-service-certification/issues/new?template=Support_question.md) through GitHub.

 ## Question
 How does Cloud Service Certification maintain the security of the environment and the protection of the environment for open source consumers?